 If you aren’t sure what value the vendor will give for the dirty core, remove any credit for the dirty core when invoicing the customer.
 Once you find out what the vendor will pay for the dirty core, you can then issue the customer an appropriate credit or refund.

 Regardless, when you take the dirty core from the customer and place it on the shelf in your parts room, you should enter it on your inventory listing.
 The dollar amount you gave the customer in the form of a core credit becomes the value of the dirty core in your inventory.
 If you don’t do this, you’ve lost track of the core.

 5. Returning dirty cores to the vendor

-If you give a customer credit for returning a dirty core, you should track and protect that dirty core until you return it to the vendor.
-The parts manager should be able to run a report at any time showing the total quantity and value of dirty cores “in stock”.
-And when doing inventory counts, a shop should count cores like any other part.
+If you give a customer credit for returning a dirty core, track and protect that dirty core until you return it to the vendor.
+The parts manager should be able to run a report at any time showing the total quantity and value of dirty cores “in stock.”
+And like we said above, when doing inventory counts, a shop should count cores like any other part.

 By keeping track of your cores through these five potential loss points, you’ll be well on your way to generating more income.

 Creating a “core” revenue stream (see what we did there?) may take some time to set up and deploy, but additional income never hurt anyone.
 Build out a new process around these types of parts and – we’re sorry for this – see your core earnings soar.